junxit/us-congress-bills-113/bill.md

     - **(A)** establishes peer support training guidelines;
     - **(B)** develops a network of veteran peer support counselors to meet the demands of the communities in the Veterans Integrated Service Network;
     - **(C)** conducts training of veteran peer support counselors;
-    - **(D)** with respect to each medical center in such Veterans Integrated Service Network, has—
+    - **(D)** with respect to one medical center selected by the Secretary in each such Veterans Integrated Service Network, has—
       - **(i)** a designated peer support specialist who acts as a liaison to the community oriented veteran peer network; and
       - **(ii)** a certified mental health professional designated as the community oriented veteran peer network mentor; and
     - **(E)** is readily available to veterans, including pursuant to the Veterans Integrated Service Network cooperating and working with State and local governments and appropriate entities.
-  - **(2)** A community outreach team for each medical center in such Veterans Integrated Service Network that—
+  - **(2)** A community outreach team for each medical center selected by the Secretary pursuant to paragraph (1)(D) that—
     - **(A)** assists veterans transitioning into communities;
     - **(B)** establishes a veteran transition advisory group to facilitate outreach activities;
-    - **(C)** includes the participation of appropriate community organizations, State and local governments, colleges and universities, and organizations that provide legal aid or advice; and
+    - **(C)** includes the participation of appropriate community organizations, State and local governments, colleges and universities, chambers of commerce and other local business organizations, and organizations that provide legal aid or advice; and
     - **(D)** coordinates with the Veterans Integrated Service Network regarding the Veterans Integrated Service Network carrying out an annual mental health summit to assess the status of veteran mental health care in the community and to develop new or innovative means to provide mental health services to veterans.
 - **(d)** *Reports*
   - **(1)** *Initial report* Not later than 18 months after the date on which the pilot program under subsection (a) commences, the Secretary shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives a report on the pilot program.
 With respect to each Veterans Integrated Service Network described in subsection (b), the report shall include—